Yandex Cloud

 For example, a 42 MB file will be split into four 10 MB parts and one 2 MB part.

 All parts are requested in parallel, each in its own thread.
-This lets you download the entire file and start sending it to the client faster.
+This enables you to download the entire file and start sending it to the client faster.

 Warning

 For segmentation to work correctly, origins must support partial GET requests with the Range header.
-Regardless of a group's origin that a file part is requested from, responses carrying this part must have the same values of the Content-Length and ETag headers.
+Regardless of which origin within a group a file part is requested from, responses containing this file part must have the same Content-Length and ETag header values.

 • To send a whole file to the client, all the parts are combined back into one file before sending.